 Setting up a new account with Thunderbird is easy.
 All you need to do is provide your user name and password for your email provider and your email address.
 Thunderbird determines connection details (such as ports, server names, security protocols, etc.) by looking up your email provider in a database that contains connection information for all the major Internet Service Providers (ISPs).
 After determining the provider of your account (as specified after the "@" symbol in your email address) Thunderbird can usually provide the account details.

 The first time you open Thunderbird after installing, you are prompted to create a profile.
+(At this stage close any windows that propose to set up an email service and carry on).
 Next you will be asked to provide details about your email account in the dialog box shown below.
-The dialog box is also displayed whenyou add a new email account (or via the ).
+The dialog box is also displayed when you add a new email account (using "Create a new account""Set up an account".
+Under "Create a new account""Set up an account", click "Email" to display the dialog box shown below.or via the ).
 Another way to add a new account is to click on an existing account name (the displayed email address).
-Under the "Accounts" heading there are two options: "View settings for this account" and "Create a new account".
-Click "Create a new account" to display the dialog box shown below.
+Under the "Accounts" heading there are two options: "View settings for this account" and

-When you press, Thunderbird will look up the email provider and attempt to determine the server settings.
+When you click, Thunderbird will look up the email provider and attempt to determine the server settings.

 In the above case, the provider data has been used to fill in the account details and configure the services offered: